 Conduct and Behavior

-All persons are expected to observe the Code of Conduct governing behavior in all district schools.
-This code is also enforced at or during school-sponsored functions, field trips, sporting events, aboard transportation (school busses, rented busses), dances and athletic contests both at Frewsburg Schools and other venues.
+Everyone is expected to observe the Code of Conduct governing behavior in all district schools.
+This Code is also enforced at or during school-sponsored functions, field trips, sporting events, aboard transportation (school busses, rented busses), dances, and athletic contests both at Frewsburg Schools and other venues.
 The district believes that order and discipline must be a shared responsibility among school, home, and community.

 Conflict Resolution Procedure

 On rare occasions, a parent may require a conference with a coach.
 Parents are strongly encouraged to speak directly to the coach; however, impromptu meetings before, during, or immediately following a contest are strongly discouraged since meetings of this nature do not promote resolution.
 Meetings should always occur in a professional setting in the school building during the school day/professional time.
 After a good-faith attempt to discuss or resolve an issue without reasonable satisfaction occurs, the next step is to call the Athletic Director to discuss the situation.

 The Frewsburg Central School District has an eligibility program for interscholastic athletics.
 Students in grades 7-12 who participate in athletics must be enrolled as a full-time student, and are subject to the district’s Academic Eligibility policy as well as Section VI regulations.

 Frewsburg Central School students who participate in athletic activities are expected to conform to the academic standards that meet or exceed the standards set by Frewsburg Central School District and the NYS Board of Regents.